scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Minimal stack - core components
 In order to establish end to end connectivity, SCION relies on three main components.
+SCION's data plane carries out secure path-aware forwarding.
+Its control plane takes case of routing.
+SCION relies on the Control Plane PKI to handle cryptographic material.

 The control plane is responsible for discovering and disseminating routing information.
 Route discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
 SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
 End hosts select one or more of the end to end network paths, based on the application requirements (i.e.,  latency).
 End hosts then craft SCION packets containing the end-to end path to the destination.
-The data plane is responsible for authenticating at each hop and forwarding SCION packets.
+The data plane is responsible for forwarding SCION packets while authenticating them at each hop and.

 Both the control and data plane rely on the control-plane PKI for authentication and authorization.
-SCION's authentication mechanisms aim at protecting not only the origin (as in today's internet), rather the whole end to end path.
-SCION Autonomous systems are organised in Isolation Domains (ISDs), that internally share an uniform trust environment.
-This makes the SCION CP-PKI distinct from other PKIs (i.e. web PKI, RPKI).
+SCION's authentication mechanisms aim at protecting the whole end to end path at each hop.
+SCION Autonomous systems are organised in Isolation Domains (ISDs), that independently define their own roots of trust.
-TODO: talk about monopoly vs oligopoly and why this is important (but maybe in the CP part)?

-Among the core components, SCION's data plane carries out secure path-aware forwarding.
-Its control plane takes case of routing, and relies on the SCION PKI to execute cryptographic .
+ISD members share an uniform trust environment (i.e., a common jurisdiction).
+They can transparently define trust relationships between parts of the network by deciding wether to trust other ISDs.
+SCION therefore relies on an unique trust model, which is markably different from other PKI.
+We clarify the motivation behind this in [Authentication](#pki)

-Core components are all deployed in production (i.e. they power the SSFN, there are multiple implementations).
+All components are deployed in production (i.e. they power the SSFN, there are multiple implementations).
 They have multiple implementations (including a high performance one).

 ## Routing - Control Plane
 TODO: use content that was discarded in overview draft (SCION vs BGP, SCION vs RPKI) https://github.com/scionassociation/scion-overview_I-D/blob/8259808cbbd41e8c1d8e39eb7ffc63b8d516433c/draft-perrig-scion-overview.md